Voice Over for the 2018 World Team Tennis Season

-In the Summer of 2017, Andy Taylor voiced sponsor bumpers for World Team Tennis ESPN broadcasts.
-The clips above aired during matches in New York, Washington DC, San Diego and Philadelphia.
+In the Summer of 2018, Andy Taylor voiced sponsor bumpers for the WTT.tv World Team Tennis broadcasts.
+The sponsor bumpers above aired during opening night matches in New York and Newport Beach.

-The 2017 season began in mid-July.
-Three weeks later, Orange Country won the coveted King Trophy for the first time since 2004.
-Behind the season’s Forevermark Male MVP, Teymuraz Gabashvili, the Breakers captured the title with a win over the defending champion Aviators.
+The 2018 season began in mid-July.
+Three weeks later, the Springfield Lasers captured the coveted King Trophy for the first time.
+Behind the season’s Forevermark Male MVP, Miomir Kecmanovic, the Lasers captured the title with a win over the Philadelphia Freedoms.

 Previous World Team Tennis experience